Currency:USD $

 Data-Driven Insights

-The industry's adoption of Circana's data analytics reflects the need for comprehensive insights in decision-making processes.
-With most companies contributing sales data, these insights assist in understanding market trends and planning future developments.
-However, certain metrics, like cost of sales and profit margins, remain elusive.
+The industry's adoption of Circana's analytics (Circana is the successor to NPD Group) reflects the need for comprehensive insights in decision-making.
+With most companies contributing sales data, these reports assist in understanding market trends and planning future development slates.
+However, certain metrics (cost of sales and profit margins) remain elusive in public filings.

 The Role of PC and Consoles